China’s Pace Here and There (June 2007)

 Visiting China, my family origin, was a special trip for me, and an eyeopener into my identity.
 I was able to retrace my roots and see the cities where my parents met and grew up.
 I was curious to see what was life like for my paternal family prior to immigrating to America and the life of my maternal family still in China.
 What interested me was also how the country influenced each of them.

 My first trip to the country was for a unique photography commission.
-I wanted to share my experience with others, so a small group of working professionals (research scientists and engineers) was organized to join with me on exploring the country as well.
-We shared our first of many meals together at a local Tibetan restaurant in the States prior to our trip to the other side of the globe.
+I wanted to share my experience with others, so a small group of working professionals (research scientists and engineers) was organized to join.
+We shared our first of many meals together at a local Tibetan restaurant in the States prior to our trip.

 Soon after returning home from the trip, my China photography was accepted for an exhibit at the Harbor Park Gallery at the John Joseph Moakley United States Courthouse.
 It was wonderful to share the memories through this show with my fellow travel mates.
 They came to see the exhibit and we reminisced about each place and moment we shared together.